Karthik-1221/DMVC-Framework-Notes/README.md

 ## Error Handling and Logging

-DMVCFramework integrates with LoggerPro for comprehensive logging and includes production-oriented support for monitoring and debugging.[2]
-Good error handling usually means returning appropriate HTTP status codes, logging exceptions, and avoiding exposure of sensitive internal details.
+DMVCFramework integrates with LoggerPro and includes production-friendly logging support.[2]
+A good approach is to return proper HTTP status codes, log exceptions, and avoid exposing internal errors to the client.

 ### Good practices

-- Return `400` for bad input.
+- Use `400` for invalid input.
-- Return `401` or `403` for access issues.
+- Use `401` or `403` for authorization failures.
-- Return `500` for unexpected server failures.
+- Use `500` for unexpected server errors.
-- Log request context and exceptions for troubleshooting.[2]
+- Log enough context to make debugging easier.[2]

 ```pascal
 try